 has given name: foaf:givenName

 has family name: foaf:familyName

+Any virtual entity

+has primary source: prov:hadPrimarySource

+is attributed to: prov:wasAttributedTo

 Linearization in BibJSON + JSON-LD

 The RDF data included in the OCC is available in a triplestore, accompanied by a SPARQL endpoint, and is stored in JSON-LD format.
 The BibJSON specification (http://okfnlabs.org/bibjson/) has been adopted, since it provides JSON labels for the description of bibliographic entities.
 In the following subsections, we introduce alignment between OCC terms and the IRIs of the ontological entities described in the previous section, and give examples of linearization of some of the aforementioned entities.